best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

     ...
 ```

-Using classes for unit tests has a number of additional benefits, this allows us to reuse the same logic either by class inheritance, or through fixtures.
+Using classes for unit tests has many additional benefits, allowing reuse of the same logic either by class inheritance, or through fixtures.
 Similar to fixtures,
-we are able to use the same pieces of logic through class inheritance in python.
+you are able to use the same pieces of logic through class inheritance in python.
-However, it should be noted that it is easier to mix up and link unit tests when using class inheritance.
+Note that it is easier to mix up and link unit tests when using class inheritance.
 The following code block demonstrates an example of class inheritance which will inherit both the
 variable and the `test_var_positive` unit test, meaning three unit tests are run.
-We are able to overwrite the variable within the subclass at any time, but will still inherit defined functions/tests from the parent class.
+You can overwrite the variable within the subclass at any time, but will still inherit defined functions/tests from the parent class.

 ```{code-block} python
 class TestBase: